Abstract

 VC

-Nationwide cohort study of tricuspid valve repair versus replacement for infective endocarditis
+, et al. Nationwide cohort study of tricuspid valve repair versus replacement for infective endocarditis.

 Eur J Cardiothorac Surg